nextleap-project/countermitm/source/new.rst

 This protocol,
-that again relies on a second channel, enables two peers to verify key integrity of their shared historic messages.
+that again relies on a second channel, enables two peers to verify integrity, authenticity and confidentiality of their shared historic messages.
-After completion, users gain assurance that not only their current communication is safe but that their past communications have not been tampered with.
+After completion, users gain assurance that not only their current communication is safe but that their past communications have not been compromised.

 By verifying all keys in the shared history between peers, the history-verification protocol can detect temporary malfeasant substitutions of keys in messages.
-Such substitutions are not caught by current key-fingerprint verification workflows, because they only provide assurance about the current keys.j
+Such substitutions are not caught by current key-fingerprint verification workflows, because they only provide assurance about the current keys.

 Like in the `setup-contact`_ protocol, we designed our history-verification protocol so that